zarakay/model2json/README.md

-ply2json
+model2json
 ========

-PLY File Format to JSON Converter for use with Three.js
+3D Model File Format to JSON Converter for use with Three.js

-Using this program, a standard ply file can be converted into a JSON file which is compatible for loading into Three.js The program also allows you to decimate the PLY file and reduce to quality of the model.
+Using this program, a 3D model file can be converted into a JSON file which is compatible for loading into Three.js The program also allows you to decimate the 3D models file and reduce to quality of the model.

+###File Support

+* Polygon File Format (PLY)

 # How to Build